 There is a certain numbness that comes over us.
 Maybe this is a state of disbelief.
 We hear things as if the news is not real yet, we know this is real.
-We know what’s happening but somehow, the news is like a funnel of water and we lose to it like the water loses to the drain.
+We know what’s happening but somehow, the news is like a funnel of water and we lose to it like water loses to a drain.
 At best, all we can do is surrender.

 I was numb.
 I was in a state of total disbelief.
 I had flashes of memory and tiny ones at that.
 I had pictures in my mind that came from times when The Old Man and I were on a fishing trip or walking the beach on New Year’s Day.
 I was able to remember the times when we played golf together.
 I was never very good and The Old Man used to ride me about lifting my head when I’d take my swing.
 But still, these were the best of times.

 There was a time in spring during the opening day of baseball season.
 My uniform was too big for my little body.
 My head swam inside of my baseball hat.
 My buck teeth were clear and so were the freckles on my nose.